ENLINK MIDSTREAM, LLC

 DESCRIPTION OF SECURITIES

-As of December 31, 2021, EnLink Midstream LLC (“we” or “ENLC”) had two classes of securities registered under Section 12 of the Securities Exchange Act of 1934, as amended (the “Exchange Act”): (i) common units representing non-managing membership interests in ENLC (the “common units”) and (ii) 5.375% senior unsecured notes due 2029 (the “notes”).
+EnLink Midstream LLC (“we” or “ENLC”) has two classes of securities registered under Section 12 of the Securities Exchange Act of 1934, as amended (the “Exchange Act”): (i) common units representing non-managing membership interests in ENLC (the “common units”) and (ii) 5.375% senior unsecured notes due 2029 (the “notes”).

 DESCRIPTION OF COMMON UNITS

 Our common units represent non-managing membership interests in ENLC.
 Our unitholders are entitled to participate in cash distributions and exercise the rights and privileges available to non-managing members under our Second Amended and Restated Operating Agreement, dated as of January 25, 2019 (the “operating agreement”).
-The following summary of our common units, our certificate of formation, and our operating agreement does not purport to be complete and is qualified in its entirety by reference to the provisions of applicable law and to the full text of our certificate of formation and our operating agreement, which are filed as Exhibits 3.1 and 3.3, respectively, to ENLC’s Annual Report on Form 10-K for the fiscal year ended December 31, 2021.
+The following summary of our common units, our certificate of formation, and our operating agreement does not purport to be complete and is qualified in its entirety by reference to the provisions of applicable law and to the full text of our certificate of formation (as amended) and our operating agreement, which are filed as Exhibits 3.1 and 3.3, respectively, to ENLC’s Registration Statement on Form S-4, filed with the U.S. Securities and Exchange Commission (the “SEC”) on November 20, 2013, file No. 333-192419).
 Our common units are traded on the NYSE under the symbol “ENLC.”

 Transfer Agent and Registrar